Automated customs declarations: optimize your international trade in 2025

 Automation brings with it major cybersecurity challenges:

-- End-to-end encryption: Protecting sensitive data
+- End-to-end encryption: Protection of sensitive data

-- Multifactor authentication: Secure access
+- Multi-factor authentication: Secure access

-- Regular audits: Proactive vulnerability checks
+- Regular audits: Proactive verification of vulnerabilities

 Interoperability and technical integration